huseyinozgul/node-jest-sample/README.md

 # node-jest-sample

-In this NodeJS Typescript project, How to apply unit test with JestJS Also, Adaptor pattern implemented.
+In this NodeJS Typescript project, How to apply TDD with JestJS Also, Adaptor pattern implemented.